fenok/react-router-typesafe-routes/README.md

 function getTypeHint(schema: Schema): ParserHint {
     // This is the most tricky part.
-    // We determine if the schema type is strictly string, number, boolean, or date.
+    // We determine if the schema type is assignable to string, number, boolean, or date.
     // If so, we return the corresponding hint, and 'unknown' otherwise. return schema.type;
 }